THOMASELOVE/432-classes-2024/class09/README.md

 ## Can I still see your show?

 [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, is going well.
 If you'd like to go, please visit <https://www.hudsonplayers.com/> to reserve your tickets, but act quickly.
 There are a few seats left for the evening shows on February 23 and 24.
 All other performances are sold out.
-If you're coming to the show, hang around in the lobby afterwards for a few moments to meet the cast, if you like, although I know it's a long show.
+If you're coming to the show, I hope you'll hang around in the lobby afterwards for a few moments to meet the cast and say hello (we appear less than 3 minutes after the curtain closes.)